Christian Ethos and SIAMS

 The Statutory Inspection of Anglican and Methodist Schools (SIAMS)

 All Church of England schools will have a SIAMS Inspection as part of a five year cycle.
-From September 2012 SIAS is no longer linked to the Ofsted inspection timetable.
+For the current framework, which will be in place until August 2018, the overarching question behind the inspection is:

 How distinctive and effective is this school as a Church of England School?